 → Customer story: Rentle helped Äkäslompolo Sportshop in doubling their revenue

-To turn your website into a right online rental store, you need an ecommerce rental software.
-Specific rental software is required because a traditional ecommerce software, meant for selling stuff, is quite tricky to convert into managing rentals.
-Adding rental software to your website is usually quite easy and doesn't require too much of technical skills.
+To turn your website into a right online rental store, you need ecommerce rental software.
+Specific rental software is required because a traditional ecommerce software meant for selling stuff is quite tricky to convert into managing rentals.
+Adding rental software to your website is usually quite easy and doesn't require too many technical skills.
 You can add Rentle to your website by using an iframe or our free rental plugin for WordPress.

 Prepaid bookings or payment upon pick-up?